oganm/path-to-roll/PRIVACY.md

-# Privacy Policy for Pathbuilder Roll Copier
+# Privacy Policy for Path to Roll

 ## Information Collection and Use

-The Pathbuilder Roll Copier extension does not collect, store, or transmit any personal information.
+The Path to Roll extension does not collect, store, or transmit any personal information.
 It operates entirely locally within your browser and only interacts with:

 1. Your Pathbuilder 2e character sheet page (pathbuilder2e.com)
 2. Your Roll20 game page (app.roll20.net)